 The instruction it affords is fully equal from a technical standpoint to that obtainable in Europe.
 Its Faculty, collections, galleries, class-rooms, and equipment of models and casts are admirably fitted for their purpose.
-It can teach art to Americans better than they can be taught abroad, and it is an exploded idea that it is necessary to go to Europe in order to study in some particular artistic "atmosphere."
+In fact, it can teach art to Americans better than they can be taught abroad, and it is an exploded idea that it is necessary to go to Europe in order to study in some particular artistic "atmosphere."

-The Annual Exhibitions held by the Academy, bring together the best examples of current American painting and sculpture, and enable students to follow intelligently the various movements of modern art, and study the technical methods by which the art of the day is achieving its results.
+The Annual Exhibitions held by the Academy bring together the best examples of American painting and sculpture, and enable the student to follow intelligently the various movements of modern art, and study the technical methods by which the art of the day is achieving its results.
 These exhibitions have been recognized for many years as being the foremost in America.
 During the past year they included:

-An Exhibition of Water Colors composed of 634 examples, representing 135 different artists;
+An Exhibition of Water Colors composed of 850 examples,

-An Exhibition of Miniatures composed of 100 examples, repre-
+representing 252 different artists; An Exhibition of Miniatures composed of 119 examples, representing 64 different artists;

-senting 47 different artists;

-The Academy's 114th Annual Exhibition of Oil Paintings and Sculpture, composed of 324 paintings and 81 sculptures, and representing a total of 265 artists.
-This Exhibition was opened to public view for seven weeks and visited by 48,078 people.
+The Academy's 113th Annual Exhibition of Oil Paintings and Sculpture, composed of 495 paintings and 85 sculptures, and representing a total of 393 artists.
+This Exhibition was opened to public view for seven weeks and visited by 55,210 people.